Moving to Denver, CO? We’ve got you covered.

 You can look to Denver’s DMV page for information on how to register a vehicle.
 The cost of registration depends on how old your car is, its weight, month of registration, and taxable value.
 The DMV website gives an explanation of how much it costs to register your vehicle are calculated but you’ll need to visit the DMV with the documents you’ll need to successfully register your car.
 Gas in Denver is approximately $2/gallon, and you can take a look at this gas prices map for the cost of gas by area right now.

 According to the Denver Metro Association of Realtors, May saw a new record for homes on the market.
 A new record low, that is.
-With just over 5K homes for sale on the market, it’s possible that there will be no peak (as there usually is) in inventory this summer.
+With just over 5K houses for sale in Denver on the market, it’s possible that there will be no peak (as there usually is) in inventory this summer.

 If you see a home you love, jump on it, because it’s a seller’s market right now.
 According to The Denver Post, 50% of homes listed sell within one week, with a lack of inventory available for buyers.
 According to the DMA, the average price you should expect to pay for your home is $412,433.